Diagnosis

 Surgery

 • Intrastromal corneal ring segments (ICRS).
-For mild to moderate keratoconus, your eye doctor may recommend inserting small synthetic rings in your cornea.
+For mild to moderate keratoconus, an eye doctor may recommend inserting small synthetic rings in the cornea.
 This treatment can help flatten the cornea, which can help improve vision and make contact lenses fit better.
-Sometimes, this procedure is done in combination with corneal cross-linking.
+Sometimes this procedure is done in combination with corneal cross-linking.

 • Cornea transplant.
-If you have corneal scarring or extreme thinning, you'll likely need a cornea transplant.
-Depending on your situation, your eye doctor may recommend replacing all or part of your cornea with healthy donor tissue.
+If there is corneal scarring or extreme thinning, a cornea transplant may be needed.
+Depending on the situation, an eye doctor may recommend replacing all or part of the cornea with healthy donor tissue.
 A cornea transplant is known as a keratoplasty.

 Cornea transplant for keratoconus generally is very successful.
 Possible complications include graft rejection, poor vision, infection and astigmatism.
 Astigmatism is often managed by wearing hard contact lenses again, which is usually more comfortable after a cornea transplant.